marta-krzyk-dev/JavaScriptOOP/README.md

 3. :red_circle: :large_blue_circle: :large_blue_diamond: **Polymorphism** Child objects are able to run code defined in parent classes.
 Also, child can overload or override a property/method defined in parent.
 4. :icecream: **Generics** (**Data abstraction**) To reduce code duplication, behaviours are defined via interfaces and abstract classes which are then base for concrete class implementations.

 If I had to squeeze the essence of the paradigm into one sentence it would be: OOP closely associates bahaviours with data.
+That reflects how human store the data about the world: they associate objects (frog) with features (green, humid) and behaviors (jumps, goes "ribbet ribbet").
+That helps programmer viewing a particular problem with OOP lenses and translate it into a computer program.

 ## Why not? :pouting_cat:
 But wait!
 If OOP is generally accepted as the most popular method of programming (at the moment), doesn't it mean it's the best?
 As you may already suspect, one solution doesn't fit all.
 With all the advantages of OOP, it is far away from perfection.
 OOP sets your mindset on a specific track.
 It will take you places, but not everywhere.

+Why did the paradigm reach the peak of popularity?

 As was already mentioned, OOP is to reflect real world to ease development for human.
 The abstraction introduced is totally unnecessary for machines themselves.
 It is for the programmer to enforce rules into projects that oterwise would be hard to keep track of.
 OOP is not centered around efficiency of computation and algorithms.
 The overhead of the object creation and inheritance links between classes may negatively impact the performance.
 Developers often find themselves writing bloated files to solve simple problems.
 In general, OOP encourages thickly layered programs that destroy :boom: transparency.